KBLA

 KBLA (1580 AM) is a broadcast radio station in the United States.
 Licensed to Santa Monica, California, KBLA serves the Greater Los Angeles area.
-The station is owned by Multicultural Broadcasting, through licensee Multicultural Radio Broadcasting Licensee, LLC, and operated by pending owner Tavis Smiley with a progressive talk format.
+The station is owned by Multicultural Broadcasting, through licensee Multicultural Radio Broadcasting Licensee, LLC, and operated by pending owner Tavis Smiley with an urban/progressive talk format.

 For much of its early history, the station had music formats and was aimed towards a black audience.
 The station was founded in 1947 as KOWL and played middle of the road music; Gene Autry was an early investor in the station.
 From 1956 to 1991, the station had call sign KDAY and had top 40, rock, and R&B formats through the early 1980s.
 In 1983, KDAY became the first station in Los Angeles to play hip hop music; as a result, KDAY became the most popular station among black listeners in the area.

 KDAY went through multiple ownership and format changes in the 1990s, beginning with a purchase by Fred Sands in 1990.
 A year later, KDAY changed its call sign to KBLA and its format to business news.
 The business format lasted just one year, as KBLA changed to a Korean format afterwards.
 Keymarket Communications purchased KBLA in 1993; subsequent mergers of its parent company landed KBLA under the ownership of River City Broadcasting in 1995 and Sinclair Broadcast Group in 1996.
 KBLA was sold in 1998 to Radio Unica, which added KBLA to its national Spanish radio network.
 Multicultural Broadcasting bought KBLA in 2003 and converted KBLA to a Spanish Christian format.
 Tavis Smiley bought KBLA in 2020 and launched a progressive talk format on the station.

 History

+For information on KBLA, a Los Angeles area radio station that broadcast at 1500 kHz from 1952 to 1967, see article on KROQ (1500 AM).

 As KOWL (1947–1956)

-Originally, the station made its first broadcast July 30, 1947 as KOWL, a 5,000-watt, daytime-only station licensed to Santa Monica.
+Originally, the station at 1580 kHz made its first broadcast July 30, 1947 as KOWL, a 5,000-watt, daytime-only station licensed to Santa Monica.
 It was owned and operated by Arthur H. Croghan, formerly commercial manager for WJBK in Detroit.
 The opening day celebration for KOWL on August 10 included such notable figures as Los Angeles Mayor Fletcher Bowron, Santa Monica Mayor Mark T. Gates, country singer Gene Autry, and actress Marilyn Monroe.
 However, KOWL broadcast for only six and a half hours that day due to technicians walking out of the job due to a dispute over unionization.

 KOWL's studios were located at the Ambassador Hotel in Santa Monica.
 It had a middle of the road music format.
 Croghan excluded what he called "commercial religion, disc jockeys, murder mysteries, double spotting, over-commercialism, and...talk exceeding five minutes except in rare instances."
 In 1948, Autry became a minority owner of KOWL, and the station began orienting its music and programming towards black listeners.
 Autry sold back his stake in KOWL to Croghan for $80,000 in October 1949.